UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 Station names have been included within the data exchange to support names including special characters and names of different length.
 If in the furture the station data exchange of MERITS is capable of providing these names they can be removed here.
 The station codes used must be codes as defined in MERITS / TAP-TSI.

+Station names provides multi language names in short and long form as currently no other data source can provide these names.
+Short names are used within the route descriptions whereas the long for is used for entry and exit stations.

+A legacy border point code can be provided during the migration to the OSDM data model.

 ![Fare Structure](../images/fare-data-structure/stationNames.png)

 ### Reduction cards